antonysama/bert-summarization/README.md

 `CUDA_VISIBLE_DEVICES=3 python main.py --cuda --batch_size=2 --hop 4 --hidden_dim 100`

 ### Errors I couldn't fix:
-1. Rouge is not defined...No such file or directory: u'/home/antony/.pyrouge/settings.ini' (error_log pt above.)
+1. Rouge is not defined...No such file or directory: u'/home/.../.pyrouge/settings.ini' (see error_log above.)

 2. Installing 'requirements.txt' gives error "Could not find a version that satisfies the requirement mkl-fft==1.0.10 (from -r requirements.txt (line 23)) (from versions: 1.0.0.17, 1.0.2, 1.0.6) ...
 No matching distribution found for mkl-fft==1.0.10 (from -r requirements.txt (line 23)"